-Alda prioritized the mitigation alternatives according to the "STAPLE(E)" procedure (Social acceptability, Technical feasibility, Administrative capability of local government, Political acceptability, Legal authority to implement, Economic justification, and Environmental acceptability).
-In addition, alternatives were prioritized based on the community's goals and planning objectives.
+Alda prioritized the mitigation alternatives according to the "STAPLE(E)" procedure (Social acceptability, Technical feasibility, Administrative capability of local government, Political

 At its discretion, Alda officials may choose to not implement any of the proposed mitigation projects at this time with the realization that future events may change this stance as well as the prioritization of projects.
 Projects sponsored for implementation will follow a public process.